Maki-aaCS/AstroBloom-Spinning-Globe/README.md

 - Now you should see your Globe (like the one below) :)
 <img width="2879" height="1428" alt="image" src="https://github.com/user-attachments/assets/3f0740d5-d830-441c-b6c5-c7e0bc9e66c4" />

-What does each file do?
+**What does each file do?**

-- AstroBloom_Pulse: An update to Vika's spinning globe code.
-Note: AstroBloom_Pulse_Final is the final version with the functioning month slider and pulses showing for several locations in each country.
+- **AstroBloom_Pulse:** An update to Vika's spinning globe code.
+Note: **AstroBloom_Pulse_Final is the final version** with the functioning month slider and pulses showing for several locations in each country.
 - AstroBloom_Gamified_Raw in 'Raw' branch: A first trial sample as to how the gamified version of the spinning globe will look.
 - AstroBloom_Gamified1: Working functions including timer, points system and popups.
 - AstroBloom_Gamified2: The final Spinning globe with youtube popups for each location along with score system.
-- AstroBloom_Agri&Bloom_Gamified: 'Gamified' spinning globe, but with Agriculture added!
+- **AstroBloom_Agri&Bloom_Gamified:** 'Gamified' spinning globe, but with Agriculture added!
 (Note: the use of generative AI is acknowledged in the comments of this code).

-- NDVIPredictions: This file doesn't have any direct link to the spinning globe, but is part of my workflow.
-Gives NDVI predictions for the five countries used for sampling (Japan, Alaska, Madagascar, New Zealand and Fiji).
+- **NDVIPredictions: This file doesn't have any direct link to the spinning globe, but is part of my workflow.** Gives NDVI predictions for the five countries used for sampling (Japan, Alaska, Madagascar, New Zealand and Fiji).
 Used NDVI data from 2018-2023 to predict 2023-2024 NDVI patterns.
 (Note: Use of generative AI mentioned in code comments.

-How to use the final file?
+**How to use the final file?**

-NDVIPredictions:
+For the **NDVIPredictions** python file (opened in code editor and press run to execute):
 - You will first be able to see the NDVI pattern for 2018-2023 either using the hdf you attach, or if nothing is attached, it will use sample data (part of the code).
 The examples attached here are for Japan.
 <img width="1763" height="871" alt="image" src="https://github.com/user-attachments/assets/e374e25a-2557-4d95-ab4f-33ed3043e979" />
 - This will then be followed by the NDVI Prediction for 2023-2024.